gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    user messages that are buffered in the SCTP layer MUST be read and processed by DTLS.

-## Negotation of DTLS support
+## Negotiation of DTLS support

-To distunguish supporters of this specification compared to RFC 6083 as well as enable certain improvements that simplifies implementation a new SCPT parameter is defined.
+To distinguish supporters of this specification compared to RFC 6083 as well as enable certain improvements that simplifies implementation a new SCPT parameter is defined.